ArrowrIcon Home icon

 Gadget, generally known as a machine, for rolling one's own cigarettes, and a packet of cigarette papers for use with the gadget, photographed in Winchester City Museum

 To make a roll-up cigarette, a cigarette paper was laid between the rollers and the tobacco was spread onto it.
 Then the rollers were rolled together so that only the edge of the paper showed.
-This was gummed, and was licked to activate the gum.
+This was gummed.
+It was licked to activate the gum.
 The rollers were rolled. and out came a cigarette.
 The whole process was known as 'rolling your own'.

 My father's roll-up cigarettes always seemed to be much floppier, thinner and empty at the ends than the bought sort.
 Whether this was how he made them to save money, or whether it was the way they came out of the machine, I don't know.